4yn/slashbadctf/govtech20/feed-the-beast/feed-the-beast-solution.md

 [A tl;dr is available below](#Summary)

+This writeup is also a IPython notebook, you can [run this locally](./feed-the-beast-solution.ipynb).

 ## What we have to work with

 Opening the web portal, we see a graph plotting some odd data, but also two more sub-pages to view.